 2 hypothetical examples

-Following the general 2K rule of thumb, for every $10,000 of cost per year they plan to cover from savings, the Browns would multiply their son’s age by $2,000 to determine what their goal would be to have saved today.
-However, because $5,250 is half of $10,500, they need to have saved only half of the 2K rule of thumb multiplied by their son’s age to stay on track.
-So, their college savings target is approximately $14,000 (2K x his current age of 14 x ½).
+Following the general 2K rule, for every $10,000 of cost per year they plan to cover from savings, the Browns would multiply their son’s age by $2,000 to determine what their goal would be to have saved to date.
+However, because $5,000 is half of $10,000, they need to have saved only half of the 2K rule multiplied by their son's age to stay on track.
+So, their college savings target is approximately $14,000 (2K x his current age of 14 x 0.5).

-Now consider the Millers: In this hypothetical example, the school their daughter has chosen costs $48,000 a year (today), and they’d like to pay 50% of the cost, from savings, or $24,000 a year.
+Now consider the Millers: In this hypothetical example, the school their 14-year-old daughter has chosen costs $50,000 a year (today), and they’d like to pay 50% of the cost, from savings, or $25,000 a year.

 College saving: Part of your overall financial planning

 Once you have a sense of your college savings needs, make sure you are investing the money appropriately.
 Among several available college savings options, a great place to start is to open and contribute to a 529 college savings plan account.
 It’s popular with parents and grandparents alike because there are few restrictions and the benefits are plentiful.
 You can potentially reduce your taxes, and retain control over how and when you spend down the money.

 “As you watch your kids grow up and get ready to leave the nest, remember that staying invested appropriately is key,” says Assaf.
 “529 plans often include age-based investment options that potentially help you stay on track.
 These investment options automatically shift your investment mix from more aggressive (more stocks) to more conservative (fewer stocks) as your child approaches college age.
 That can help mitigate the effects of a market downturn by moving the portfolio to a more conservative asset allocation soon before those tuition bills start to hit your inbox.”